oym3778/SWEN_261_Music_Magic/docs/DesignDoc.md

 > _**[Sprint 4]** Discuss **future** refactoring and other design improvements your team would explore if the team had additional time._

+### Future Improvements

+In addition to what was mentioned above, several further improvements could be made to the project's design and architecture.
+* As it stands there is no way to change the admin or user password without directly modifying the json file storing them.
+This especially problematic since the passwords are naturally stored as a hash, meaning in order to change a password someone with access to the backend server has to create a hash of the password, with the correct parameters outline, and put it into the json file storing user login information.
+This is a lot of work just to change someone's password, even for a developer.
+A future improvement would be to add a way on the website to change a user's password directly.

+* While the backend was modified so that the funding basket only stores a set of ids, each referring to a need in the cupboard, the frontend still has the funding basket store it's own full array of needs.
+While whether or not that same change to the frontend should be made is not as clear cut as it was for the backend.
+However, it is worth investigating to see if it would be better for the frontend server to store a set of ids which refer to needs in the cupboard, rather than it's own array of needs.

+* While our unit testing coverage is at an acceptable 82.5%, it could still be higher.
+Adding more unit tests or modifying our current ones in order to further increase our code coverage would be a worthwhile improvement our team could investigate in the future.

 ## Testing